-Your organization, as he has the phone, open daily to some 150 victims of an event that caused the immediate death of 3,000 people, although the total number of deaths could be around 25.0000.
+His organization, as he has on the phone, open daily to about 150 victims of an event that caused the immediate death of 3,000 people, although the total death toll could be around 25.0000.

-The toxic release immediately killed 3,000 people, according to the Supreme Court of India, although several medical associations have risen to 25,000 since the deceased due to the two tragedies: the escape and subsequent pollution.
+The toxic leak caused the immediate death of 3,000 people, according to the Supreme Court of India, although several medical associations have risen to 25,000 since the deceased because of two tragedies: the escape and subsequent pollution.

-"Many of the chemicals found in the water supply are known or suspected carcinogens," he said this week the British organization Bhopal Medical Appeal in a study on the quality of groundwater surrounding the plant.
+"Many of the chemicals found in the water supply are known or suspected carcinogens," he said this week the British organization Bhopal Medical Appeal in a study on the quality of water surrounding the plant.

 September 30, 2009

 Draw a curve of 800 miles and visit the city of Kanpur before joining the Yamuna river, at the height of the city of Allahabad.
-This point is known as the Sangam at Allahabad.
+This point is known as the Sangam in Allahabad.
 The Sangam is a sacred place in Hinduism.
 According to ancient Hindu EXTS t, a third river, the Sarasvati, joined at this point with the other two.

 Religious significance.
-Located on the banks of the river Ganges, Varanasi city is considered by some as the most sacred in Hinduism and some people scattered in its waters the ashes of dead loved ones.
-The Ganges is mentioned by the Rig Veda, the earliest of the Hindu scriptures.
+Located on the banks of river Ganges, Varanasi city is considered by some as the most sacred in Hinduism and some people in its waters spread the ashes of dead loved ones.
+The Ganges is mentioned in the Rig Veda, the earliest of the Hindu scriptures.
 Appears in Nadistuti sukta (Rig Veda 10.75), which lists the rivers from east to west.
 There is another reference to the word "Ganga" (RV 6.45.31) in the text, but it is unclear whether it refers to the river.

 The first Westerner to mention the existence of the Ganges was Megasthenes possibly.
 He did it several times in his "Indika".

-Click here to return to the homepage.
+Click here to return to home page.

 February 3, 2009

-There, in an area that serves as a "manifestódromo" capital, they were greeted with garlands and applause by groups of students who joined the protest symbolically, undertaken by 20 women and 30 men who hoisted white flags.
+There, in an area that serves as a "manifestódromo" capital, they were greeted with garlands and cheers by groups of students who joined the protest symbolically, undertaken by 20 women and 30 men who hoisted white flags.

-A subsequent investigation found several security flaws in the plant where audible alarms were off when the accident occurred, although Union Carbide for its part argues that the leak was caused by a "deliberate sabotage".
+A subsequent investigation found several security flaws in the plant, where audible alarms were off when the accident occurred, although Union Carbide for its part argues that the leak was caused by a "deliberate sabotage".